-1 Securities Exchange Act § 13(a)(2), 15 U.S.C. § 78m(a)(2) (requiring "such annual reports (and such copies thereof), certified if required by the rules and regulations of the Commission by independent public accountants, and such quarterly reports (and such copies thereof), as the Commission may prescribe."); SEC Rule 14a-3(b), 17 C.F.R. § 240.14a-3 (requiring the disclosure of audited financial statements with proxy statements of an issuer); Form 10-K, 17 C.F.R. § 249.310, Item 8 (requiring financial statements in accordance with regulation S-X); Regulation S-X, 17 C.F.R. § 210.1-02(a)(1) (defining the audit report required by the SEC).

-2 Directive 2013/34/EU of the European Parliament and of the Council of 26 June 2013 on the annual financial statements, consolidated financial statements and related reports of certain types of undertakings, amending Directive 2006/43/EC of the European Parliament and of the Council and repealing Council Directives 78/660/EEC and 83/349/EEC ("Codified Accounting Directive"), Art.
-34 (requiring financial statements of certain companies to be audited, and replacing older directives with identical requirements).

-3 In Asia and Latin America, audits are usually required to both public companies and large private companies.
-In Singapore, for example, see sections 201(8) and 205 (C), requiring companies to audit their financial statements unless an exemption for 'small company' applies.
+- 1. Securities Exchange Act of 1934, 15 U.S.C. § 78m(a)(2) (2018) (requiring "such annual reports (and such copies thereof), certified if required by the rules and regulations of the Commission by independent public accountants, and such quarterly reports (and such copies thereof), as the Commission may prescribe."); Rule 14a-3(b), 17 C.F.R. § 240.14a-3 (1968) (requiring the disclosure of audited financial statements with proxy statements of an issuer); Form 10-K, 17 C.F.R. § 249.310, Item 8 (1992) (requiring financial statements in accordance with regulation S-X); Regulation S-X, 17 C.F.R. § 210.1-02(a)(1) (2002) (defining the audit report required by the SEC). - 2.
+Directive 2013/34/EU, of the European Parliament and of the Council of 26 June 2013 on the Annual Financial Statements, Consolidated Financial Statements and Related Reports of Certain Types of Undertakings, Amending Directive 2006/43/EC, of the European Parliament and of the Council and Repealing Council Directives 78/660/EEC and 83/349/EEC ("Codified Accounting Directive"), art.
+34, 2013 O.J.
+(L 182) 19 (requiring financial statements of certain companies to be audited, and replacing older directives with identical requirements). - 3.
+In Asia and Latin America, audits are usually required of both public companies and large private companies.
+In Singapore, for example, sections 201(8) and 205 (C) of the Companies Act requires companies to audit their financial statements unless an exemption for 'small company' applies.
 Similar requirements have been adopted in Hong Kong since the enactment of a new Companies Ordinance in 2014.
-In Latin America, for example, see Law No. 11638/07, amending the Brazilian Corporations Law No. 6404/76 of 1976 (imposing audit obligations for large private companies), and article 203 of the Colombian Commercial Code (requiring audited financial statement for all companies), and article 13, paragraph 2, of the Law 43/1990 (establishing exemptions for small companies), facilitating a more information efficient pricing of the firm's securities in the capital market and enabling investors to gain sufficient confidence to purchase the company's securities.
-Over the past 30 years, however, public confidence in auditors has repeatedly received severe blows in the public eye.
-Many major jurisdictions have seen accounting scandals involving fraudulent conduct by management that auditors did not discover.
-The most famous examples are Enron and WorldCom, which blew up in the United States in 2001 and 2002 and led to the Sarbanes-Oxley Act of 2002.4 In Europe, in Parmalat scandal in Italy became known in 2003, where auditors had failed to uncover massive tunneling transactions between the firm and members of the family controlling it.5 The European Union responded to this and other scandals with a completely new Audit Directive in 2006,6 which was occasionally dubbed "Euro-SOX" because it took considerable inspiration in US law.
-Its requirements were expanded with a major amendment in 20147 and supplemented with an EU Audit Regulation8 applying to publicly traded firms and some others.9
+In Latin America, for example, see Law No. 11638/07, amending the Brazilian Corporations Law No. 6404/76 of 1976 (imposing audit obligations for large private companies), art.
+203 of the Colombian Commercial Code (requiring audited financial statement for all companies), and art.
+13, para.
+2, of the Law 43/1990 (establishing exemptions for small companies). - 4.
+See, e.g., John Armour, Gérard Hertig, & Hideki Kanda, Transactions with Creditors, in The Anatomy of Corporate Law: A Comparative and Functional Approach 122 (John Armour et al. eds., 3d ed.
+2017) [hereinafter Armour et al., Transactions with Creditors] (discussing how auditors lower costs of capital by screening financial statements).

+famous examples are Enron and WorldCom, which blew up in the United States in 2001 and 2002 and led to the Sarbanes-Oxley Act of 2002.5 In Europe, the Parmalat scandal in Italy became known in 2003, where auditors had failed to uncover massive tunneling transactions between the firm and members of the family controlling it.6 The European Union responded to this and other scandals with a completely new Audit Directive in 2006,7 which was occasionally dubbed "Euro-SOX" because it took considerable inspiration from US law.8 Its requirements were expanded with a major amendment in 20149 and supplemented with an EU Audit Regulation10 applying to publicly traded firms and some others.11

 Auditing thus remains in a state of perennial reform.
-In this article, we attempt to shed light on the trajectory of these reforms across countries and suggest a number of new avenues policymakers might explore in the coming years, drawing mainly from the debates in the US and Europe.
-Section 2 describes the economics of auditor independence, drawing on two models developed in the law and economics literature and the accounting literature, concluding with theoretical explanations of waiting audits sometimes fail.
-Section 3 evaluates traditional responses to audit failures.
-Section 4 discusses proposals that have been discussed recently.
-Section 5 highlights proposals that so far have received little attention and suggests some new ideas for reform.
-Section 6 summarizes and concludes.
+This Article attempts to shed light on the trajectory of these reforms across countries and suggests a number of new avenues policymakers might explore in the coming years, drawing mainly from the debates in the United States and Europe.
+Part II describes the economics of auditor independence, drawing on two models developed in the law and